Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

 The inherent tradeoff pertaining to such a decomposition is that a smaller time step corresponds to a longer circuit.
 The last expression for $U(t)$ is typically approximated using first-order Trotter-Suzuki-type decomposition~\cite{Trotter:59,Suzuki:76}.
 For a time-independent Hamiltonian $H_{\textrm{sys}}=\sum_l H_l$ the latter approximates $\exp(-i H_{\textrm{sys}}t)$ by $(\prod_l e^{-i H_l t/n})^{n}$, with the corresponding error being upper bounded by $\mathcal{O}(Nt^2/n)$, where $N$ is the number of qubits~\cite{Lloyd:96}.

-The time-evolution operator of the system at hand is represented through quantum circuits that emulate the system dynamics.
-Those circuit are decomposed into single-qubit and two-qubit gates.
+In the DQS context, time-evolution operators are represented through quantum circuits that emulate the system dynamics and are decomposed into single-qubit and two-qubit gates.
 Typical single-qubit gates include the Pauli gates~\cite{NielsenChuangBook}

 the single-qubit rotation gates

 as well as the Hadamard- ($H$), phase- ($S$) and $\pi/8$ ($T$) gates